What are Strengths?

 Genn and Millie

-Genn and Millie is a video learning opportunity for those interested in Strengths.
+Genn and Millie is a podcast learning opportunity for those interested in Strengths.
 These conversations are intended to help spark strengths spotting and communication within mentoring relationships and beyond.
-Check out the TeamMates Strength Team Youtube channel or contact Ally Horne to receive an email with each new installment of the series!
+Check out the Genn and Millie Podcast or contact Allyson Horne to receive an email with each new installment of the series!